 There are a few different ways you can do this and it all depends on how Terra Labs and other involved parties decide to move forward.
 So let's break it down.

 In most instances, you need to realize your loss from LUNA or UST before you can offset anything.
 This means you need to dispose of your tokens by selling, swapping or gifting them.
 At the moment, this is easier said than done as many crypto exchanges have delisted the pair so here are your options for disposal:

-Unfortunately, it's not good news for US investors as they're unable to claim these kinds of losses (theft or loss) as a capital loss.
+Unfortunately, it's not good news for US investors as they're unable to claim these kinds of losses (theft or loss) as capital losses.
 So US investors must realize their losses in order to optimize their tax position.

 All this said, once you've realized your loss or claimed your capital loss - you'll be able to utilize them to reduce your tax bill.
 This works a little differently depending on where you live.